-With Christmas on the way, parents looking for some peace and quiet might be wondering how to find a great gift for their little ones.
-If you’ve heard enough ‘Let it Go’ or ‘Baby Shark’ for one lifetime, the Groov-e range of kids wireless headphones might be exactly what you’re looking for.
+Whatever the time of year parents looking for some peace and quiet might be wondering how to way to keep their little ones amused.
+Whether thats on a summer holiday, or searching for a Christmas present that isn’t just ANOTHER toy… If you’ve heard enough ‘Let it Go’ or ‘Baby Shark’ for one lifetime, the Groov-e range of kids wireless headphones might be exactly what you’re looking for.

 So how do these headphones for kids stack up?
 Are they worth buying, or are they just going to be another broken and discarded toy in a few weeks?

-In this review, we’re looking at the Groov-e GVBT590BE bluetooth wireless headphones with DJ style cups.
+In this review, we’re looking at the Groov-e GVBT590BE bluetooth wireless headphones with over the ear DJ style cups.
 Do you need to get your kids groovin’ with some Groov-e’s?

 The first things first as a parent, you’ll be wondering how headphones for kids stack up against other offerings.
 Well, I’ve got some good news to start with.